End of Time

 "It was the telepod," Lucca disagreed.
 "Clearly there was something we didn't test for.
 The warp field seemed to be affected by her pendant.
 But how could a piece of jewelry cause a disturbance in the very fabric of space-time?
 It doesn't make sense!"

 Crono retrieved the necklace and handed it to the inventor.
 "Perhaps it's made out of something unique?"

 "Like what?" she asked, holding the gem up to the sunlight.
 "I will have to run some chemical tests on it to define some of its properties before I can truly tell you what might have happened."

 "A week or two at best," Taban replied.

 "Crono, I can't duplicate the exact conditions.
-I can't guarantee that you'll go to the same place she did.
-Plus, if you take the pendant then I might not be able to figure out what happened."
+I can't guarantee that you'll go to the same place she did."

 "I need more power."